-Slope Wetland is a broad category of groundwater-dominated wetlands inclusive of wet meadows, forested slopes, seeps and springs sub-types.
+Slope Wetland is a broad category of groundwater-dominated wetlands inclusive of Channeled and Non-channeled Wet Meadows, Channeled and Non-channeled Forested Slopes, and Seeps and Springs sub-types.
 In these wetlands groundwater may emerge into the root zone or across the ground surface seasonally or perennially, but mainly has unidirectional flow.
 The term "slope" refers to the uni-directional flow of ground and surface water within the wetland, rather than to a geomorphic feature (e.g. hillslope, toe-slope).